Galapagos Islands Vacation | Vacations to Galapagos Islands, Tour

 Upon landing, we make our way to a private giant tortoise reserve so that you can witness the iconic creatures up-close and in their natural habitat.
 Wander alongside these massive, centenarian tortoises as they cool off in some mud or munch on some greens.
 After our time with the tortoises, we explore some of Santa Cruz’s lava tunnels and witness the powerful volcanic forces that created these islands.

 We continue to Puerto Ayora, where we check into our lodgings before heading out to explore the Galápagos Islands’ busiest city.
-During the evening, walk the Calle de los Kioskos, a picturesque back street closed down every night as restaurants set up in the street for outdoor dining.
-Enjoy a delicious dinner in true local Galápagos style.
+In the evening, enjoy a delicious dinner at a local restaurant, where you can savor the flavors of the islands in true Galápagos style.

-ACCOMMODATION : Hotel Maineo or Hotel Posada del Mar
+ACCOMMODATION : Hotel Solymar or Hotel Posada del Mar

 MEALS INCLUDED : Lunch, Dinner